-shCentral
+Mes shCentral

 My Devices

-∑ Select All Group Action Filter All ✓ OS Name
+X Select All Group Action Filter All ✓ OS Name

+ų.
 To get started, click here to create a device group .

 MeshCmd Router

-4. Click on the link to create a device group, give it a name and keep other values as default
+4. Click on the link to create a device group, and give it a name.
+Leave the other values as default.